 A magnitude-7.8 earthquake struck Nepal's capital, Kathmandu, and surrounding regions on 25 April 2015.
 Thousands of people where killed and injured.
 A powerful aftershock on 12 May added to the loss of life and devastation.

-The two earthquakes caused extensive damage in Nepal - one of the least developed countries in the world.
-Even before the disaster, about eight million people were living below the poverty line.
-The earthquakes took more than 8,600 lives, injured more than 100,000 people, and destroyed the homes of an estimated 600,000 people homeless.
+The earthquake caused extensive damage in central Nepal - one of the least developed countries in the world.
+Even before the disaster, an estimated 8 million people were living below the poverty line.
+The earthquakes killed 8,600 people, injured more than 100,000 others, and left 600,000 people homeless.

 SOS Children’s Villages International receives funding through many multilateral and governmental entities.
 These donors provide essential funding to support the programmes in the countries where we work.
 Emergency response and relief efforts carried out by SOS Children’s Villages International in Nepal are supported in part by AGIRE, the Province of Trento and the Province of the Tyrol.